-- We are kind to each other, including using kind hands and feet - We are well-mannered and polite - We show respect for others and their property - We follow all instructions given by staff or other adults working with the pupils - We move quietly and safely on the stairs and in corridors or in and around school - We bring all the equipment and books that you need for each session - We are punctual - We keep ourselves and others safe - We complete all assignments on time - We ask for help and support whenever you need it.
-It's OK to be proactive - We always do our best
+- show respect for others and their property

+- follow all instructions given by staff or other adults working with the pupils

+- move quietly in and around school

+- bring all the equipment and books that you need for each session

+- be punctual

+- be safe

+- complete all assignments on time

+- ask for help and support whenever you need it.
+It's OK to be proactive.